tothpeti/Epico/README.md

   - If I use only one dataset, the simulations will not give unforeseen results.
   - I needed a tool which guarantees randomness in value creation, easily customizable, and can generate large number of datasets for my simulations.

-### How did I create this?
+### How did I create the Random Dataset Generator?

 First of all, to be able to guarantee randomness, I needed to use Monte Carlo sampling, which lets me create values in a random manner.
 This can be achieved in C++ by using the Mersenne twister engine.
 Secondly, to be able to customize the dataset structure, I implemented several distributions, which can be seen in the following table.

 | Name of distribution | Parameters                            |